alvarcarto/alvarcarto-map-server/README.md

 it takes around 70 hours. `imposm3` takes most of the time: 63h34m.

+If this is a QA install, remember to scale down DO droplet after install.

-## DigitalOcean Install
+## DigitalOcean Install (QA)

 Fire up a new Droplet and an SSD Volume:

-* First create an 1GB droplet with 450GB SSD Block storage attached
+* First create an 1GB droplet with 50GB SSD Block storage attached
 * Resize the droplet to 16GB Memory, 8 Core Processor, 160GB SSD Disk, 6TB Transfer ($160/mo)

 This allows changing the droplet size back to 1GB RAM when it's not used.